 A distribution customer of RMH Systems recently installed 4 VLMs to one of their distribution centers.
 Historically, an operator could pick 80 orders per hour.
 With the new VLM system, one operator can pick up to 280 orders per hour.
 The customer also gained thousands of square feet in floor space where the product was stored on shelving.

-Want to start the discussion on automation today?
+Want to start the discussion on industrial automation systems today?
 Get in touch with RMH Systems.
 Speak to one of our automation engineers – start with some brief contact information: